EHRI/rspub-gui/docs/rst/rsgui.configure.rst

 Strategy
 ++++++++
-The :term:`strategy` defines what kind of sitemap documents will be generated when a synchronization is executed.
+The :term:`strategy` defines what kind of :term:`sitemap` documents will be generated when a synchronization is executed.
 At the moment you can choose between

 - **New resourcelist strategy** - At each synchronization run a completely new :term:`resourcelist` will be generated.